About Us

 Global Diversity

-The continued growth of our NMUN simulations has resulted in more diverse conference attendees and a more accurate reflection of the United Nations Member States.
+NMUN simulations draw diverse conference attendees and provide a more accurate reflection of the United Nations Member States.
 More than 50% of our participants are from outside the U.S.

 NMUN simulations benefit from the diverse voices of delegations from around the world.
 To help promote international awareness and diversity, we encourage faculty advisors and head delegates to comprise delegations reflecting the diverseness of their own campuses.